How to use a deduction calculator

 Maintaining organized records of your expenses throughout the year is essential for accurately calculating your standard deduction.
 By keeping receipts, invoices, and documentation in order, you can ensure that you claim all eligible deductions.

-Clarifying common misconceptions on deductions
+Clarifying common misconceptions about deductions

 Overlapping Deductions